goFrendiAsgard/zaruba/README.md

 zaruba do <action> [...args]
 ```

 You can add any custom action by creating a shell script in any directory of the project.
 The name of the script should match your custom action.
+Custom action also support pre-action and post-action.

-In short, when you perform `zaruba do fight`, zaruba will looks for every `fight.sh` in the current directory, and perform `fight.sh <current-directory>`.
+In short, when you perform `zaruba do fight`, zaruba will looks for every `fight` script in the current directory, and perform `fight <current-directory>`.
+To make pre-action and post-action, you can simply create `pre-fight` and `post-fight`.

 # Configuration